Best AI Chess Coaches in 2026: An Honest Comparison

 Strengths

-- · Owned by chess.com — automatic data sync
+- · Owned by chess.com, so data syncs automatically

 - · Strong dashboards showing improvement over time